mongodb/mongodbatlas-cloudformation-resources/cfn-resources/private-endpoint/README.md

 >Limitation: On this first Stage only one private endpoint can be attached to a service (future versions will support multiple Private Endpoints)

+AWS PrivateLink supports 50 addressable targets, Atlas can use port 1024 through port 65535, but typically starts with port 1024.
+The ports can change under specific circumstances, including (but not limited to) cluster changes.

 ### CREATION FLOW

 The creation process waits until all the resources gets created the next order